Vicki Risch

 Vicki Risch an American woman who served as the first lady of Idaho from 2006 to 2007 Governor Jim Risch.
-During her husband's term as lieutenant governor of Idaho, Little served as the second lady from 2003 to 2006 and again from 2007 to 2009.
+During her husband's term as lieutenant governor of Idaho, Risch served as the second lady from 2003 to 2006 and again from 2007 to 2009.

-First and Second Lady of Idaho (2oo3–2009)
+First and Second Lady of Idaho (2003–2009)

 Risch became first lady on May 26, 2006, when her husband succeeded former governor, Dirk Kempthorne, who resigned to become United States Secretary of the Interior.
 She succeeded former first lady, Patricia Kempthorne, who had held the post for over seven years.
 She served as first lady until January 2007, as her husband did not seek a full term as governor, but rather was reelected to his old post as lieutenant governor.